Monday through Friday, 8:30 a.m. to 5:00 p.m. (EST)

 Arenette McNeil, Admissions Coordinator

 Arenette joined the Graduate School in June, 2014.
 She completed both a B.S. in Business Administration with a concentration in management and a B.A. in English with a concentration in professional communication from Winthrop in 2002.
 As a graduate assistant, she worked in the MBA office for two years.
 In May, 2010, Arenette graduated from Winthrop with her MBA degree in both Finance and International Business.
 She worked in the financial industry before her love for education and helping others led her back to Winthrop as an employee.

 Sallie Roberts is a Winthrop University alumna who holds a Bachelor's Degree in Human Nutrition with a concentration in Food Systems Management and a minor in Business.
 During her undergraduate career she was an active member of the Chi Lambda Chapter of Chi Omega Fraternity and the Winthrop University Student Dietetic Association.
 She recently completed the Master of Science in Human Nutrition program and will soon begin a dietetic internship, which will then allow her to further pursue her overall career goal of becoming a Registered Dietitian.

 Joseph Johnson, II

 Joseph graduated with a bachelor’s degree in marketing from Winston-Salem State University.
 During his time at Winston-Salem State, Joseph received multiple honors including the Dean’s Award for Academic Excellence in Marketing.
-Joseph is pursuing a Masters degree in Business Administration who began working in the Graduate School Office in June 2013.
+Joseph is pursuing a Master's degree in Business Administration and began working in the Graduate School Office in June 2013.